 This asana gives the back of the legs and the wrists a good stretch.
 It works towards developing inner strength.
 It is important to correctly align your body when you practice the Plank Pose.
 Your muscles and organs get stimulated, and their functioning is improved.

 7. Setu Bandhasana (Bridge Pose)

 The Setu Bandhasana opens up the chest, heart, shoulders, the spine, the back of the neck, and the hip flexors.
 Also considered a mild inversion, in this asana, your heart is placed over your head.
 It, therefore, manages to give you all the benefits of an inversion.
 It provides relief from stress, fatigue, and insomnia, regulates blood pressure, and stimulates the thyroid glands.
 It also massages the knees and shoulders, thereby rejuvenating the practitioner.

 The Matsyasana or the Fish Pose strengthens the back and abdomen.
 It imparts a curve in the neck that is significantly advantageous to the thyroid.
 This asana roots you to the ground as it lifts up your spirits and rejuvenates you.
 This asana obviously induces flexibility to the spine, but it also improves immunity.
 They say that if you practice this asana regularly, you will never suffer from a stroke.

-The Balasana effectively boosts your immunity.
+The Balasana is an effective pose in yoga to improve immunity.
 It tones the abdominal muscles, thus improving the process of elimination of waste as well as the procedure of digestion.
 It stretches your lower back and spine as it completely relaxes your body.